-The bill also clarifies a provision that potentially imposes an unintended nominal duty on certain documents that establish or govern a managed investment scheme.
-The bill removes that liability.
+The Bill also clarifies a provision that potentially imposes an unintended nominal duty on certain documents that establish or govern a managed investment scheme.
+The Bill removes that liability.

 A duties exemption applies to transfers of land used for primary production between family members.

-The bill adopts for duties purposes the same definition of land used for primary production used in the land tax legislation.
+The Bill adopts for duties purposes the same definition of land used for primary production used in the land tax legislation.

 This will ensure consistent treatment of primary production land for State tax purposes.

 The exemption also defines family members by reference to various relationships by blood or marriage.

 An anomaly has been identified whereby the former spouse of a deceased family member would not be eligible for the exemption despite being considered part of the family conducting the farming business.

-The bill confirms that the former spouse of a deceased family member is part of the family for the purposes of the exemption.
+The Bill confirms that the former spouse of a deceased family member is part of the family for the purposes of the exemption.

 When assessing a liability to land rich duty there has been a longstanding practice that the liability to duty arising from an agreement to purchase shares occurs on completion of the agreement.

-A decision of the Supreme Court stated that the liability arises on registration of the transfer.
+A decision of the Supreme Court stated that that the liability arises on registration of the transfer.

 This decision would have the effect of deferring liability to duty or even allowing avoidance of that liability in some circumstances.
-The bill restores the previous practice.
-Finally, the bill contains a statute law amendment to the Gaming Machine Tax Act to correct a minor drafting error
+The Bill restores the previous practice.

+Finally the Bill contains a statute law amendment to the Gaming Machine Tax Act to correct a minor drafting error.

-The bill is more good news for the New South Wales economy from the lemma Government.
-This is the Government that in just over 12 months has abolished vendor duty, lifted the land tax threshold, cut workers compensation premiums for business by 15 per cent, and recently by 25 per cent, cut payroll tax for companies locating or expanding in areas of higher unemployment, and solved the pokies tax issue with the clubs.
-The bill demonstrates the lemma Government's determination to continue building a strong New South Wales economy, an economy with unemployment at its lowest levels in 25 years, an economy of a State that continues to be awarded the highest credit rating of triple A.
+This Bill is more good news for the New South Wales economy from the lemma Government.

+This is the Government that in just over twelve months has abolished Vendor Duty, lifted the land tax threshold, cut Workers Compensation premiums for business by 15%, cut payroll tax for companies locating or expanding in areas of higher unemployment and solved the pokies tax issue with the Clubs.

+This Bill demonstrates the lemma Government's determination to continue building a strong New South Wales economy, an economy with unemployment at its lowest levels in 25 years, the economy of a State that continues to be awarded the highest credit rating of Triple A.

-Compare the Government's sound financial management to the Opposition and its scary Peter meter-now up to more than \$25 billion of unfunded commitments.
+Compare the Government's sound financial management to the Opposition and its scary PeterMeter-now up to more than \$25 billion of unfunded commitments.

 The Opposition is promising everything to everyone.
-It will either break its promises or send New South Wales broke.
-Given its recent public pronouncements, it is a genuine risk to our triple A credit rating.
-After all, let us not forget it has form.
-The last time Coalition members were in Government, New South Wales was placed on credit watch.
-The risk that it will bankrupt New South Wales is real.
-While the Coalition is busy announcing its latest crazy spending proposals, the lemma Government is getting on with the job of further strengthening the New South Wales economy.
-I commend the bill to the House.
+They'll either break their promises or send New South Wales broke.

+Given their recent public pronouncements, they are a genuine risk to our Triple A credit rating.

+After all let's not forget they have form.
+The last time the members opposite were in Government, New South Wales was placed on credit watch.

+The risk that they'd bankrupt New South Wales is real.

+While they're busy announcing their latest crazy spending proposals, the lemma Government is getting on with further strengthening the New South Wales economy.

+I table a summary of the Bill for the assistance of Honourable Members and seek its incorporation into Hansard.

+I commend the Bill to the House.